 Scar tissue formation in the knee can decrease knee extension and flexion for the rest of your life leading to functional deficits in many activities of daily living.
 70º of flexion is required to walk without a limp, 80-90º is required to walk up and down stairs, and 125º is required to squat and pick up an object.
 Loss of extension can be particularly incapacitating.
 A small limitation in extension increases energy consumption and places undue strain on quadriceps Walking on a 15º slope (with an extension deficit) requires 22% more muscle demand.
 As little as a 5º loss in extension results in limping.

 Thick scar tissue formation is a predominant failure mechanism, and accounts for 28% of hospital readmissions due to surgical complications within 90 days of discharge, and 10% of all revisions within five years of the initial surgery.
 One quarter of patients treated [with thick scar tissue] still required multiple surgeries with only 37% reporting satisfactory results.

 X10: Avoid MUA

-X10 patients are more than 20 times less likely to need an MUA, and while 28% of the typical knee replacement patients need a second MUA, we are unaware of any our 2,500 patients, who started their recovery on the X10, who have had a second MUA.
+X10 patients are more than 20 times less likely to need an MUA, and while 28% of the typical knee replacement patients need a second MUA, this is not the case with recovery on X10.

 Why risk it?